AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 See `CONTRIBUTE.rst <CONTRIBUTE.rst>`_ for full details.

-You can find the full offline documentation as `PDF <sfa_readme.pdf>`_ as well as online at https://appliedacousticschalmers.github.io/sound_field_analysis-py/ .
+You can find the full offline documentation as `PDF <DOCUMENTATION.pdf>`_ as well as online at https://appliedacousticschalmers.github.io/sound_field_analysis-py/ .

 License